oudsemam/now_playing_in_theaters/README.md

     'tmdb_key' : 'your_tmdb_key',
     'tmdb_access_token' : 'your_tmdb_access_token',
 }
+- settings.toml

-2) settings.toml will hold similar information as your secrets.py but please note the structure/name changes in variables:
+settings.toml will hold similar information as your secrets.py but please note the structure/name changes in variables:
 CIRCUITPY_WIFI_SSID = "YOUR_WIFI_NAME"
 CIRCUITPY_WIFI_PASSWORD = "YOUR_WIFI_PASSWORD"
 AIO_USERNAME = "YOUR_AIO_USERNAME"